CavernCrawlers/CavernCrawlers.github.io/Traits.md

 ### Healer
 Your character is a gifted practitioner of medicine.
 When caring for someone who is healing, their rate of HP recovery is increased by +1 HP per HD.
 Additionally, she has **Advantage** when attempting to **stabilize** a **dying** character.

+### Journeyman
+Your character has spent more time training in their background career.
+Your career improves from Apprentice(+0) to Journeyman(+2).

 ### Learned
 Your character gains a +2 bonus on non-combat checks involving Intelligence.

 ### Linguist
 Due to study and a gift for languages, your character knows three additional languages.
 This trait may be taken multiple times, gaining three new languages each time.

+### Master
+Your character has spent enough time training in their background career to be considered a master at their craft.
+Your career improves from Journeyman(+2) to Master (+4).

 ### Merchant’s Eye
 Your character has a gift for appraising objects of various sorts.
 Under ordinary circumstances, he automatically knows the approximate value of any item.